IBM/dbb-zappbuild/docs/the-git-based-process-you-need-for-mainframe-development-DRAFT/introduction.md

  ```
  *(note: commits to `main` here are, of course, merges of approved branches)*

- - Fixes are handled as branches from `main`, which are tested, approved and *cherry-picked* to add to the release branch:
+ - Fixes are handled as branches from `main`, which are tested, approved, merged to `main` and *cherry-picked* to add to the release branch:
 ~~~mermaid
 %%{init: { 'fontFamily': 'IBM Plex Sans',
            'logLevel': 'debug', 'theme': 'base', 'gitGraph': {'showBranches': true, 'showCommitLabel':true,'mainBranchOrder': 4}} }%%